BlueSaNGG/Personal-Programming-Laguage/README.md

     BS result = IF 5 == 5 THEN "math works" ELSE "no";

     IF 5 == 5 THEN; PRINT("math"); PRINT("works") ELSE PRINT("broken")

+# 12. RETURN , BREAK, CONTINUE
+    FUN add(a,b)
+        RETURN a + b
+    END

+    FUN example()
+        #do stuff
+        IF ...
+THEN
+            RETURN
+        END
+        #do more stuff
+    END

+    IF condition THEN RETURN

+    FOR i = 0 TO 10
+        IF somecodition THEN
+            BREAK
+        END

+        IF someothercondition THEN
+            CONTINUE
+        END
+    END

+    FUN myfuncA() -> myvalue

+    FUN myfuncB()
+        # statement1
+        # statement2
+        RETURN myvalue
+    END

+    FUN put5() -> 5

+    FUN test()
+        RETURN 5
+    END
 # Quit key word:  QSL >886